- Johnny's Research Farm | Breeding, Trialing, Selection & Quality Assurance

 To better forecast which "new and improved" products are worth your time, attention, and money, it makes sense to take a methodical approach.
 Here's what we recommend:

-First, take a look at this year's new products and read what they have to offer.
+1 • First, take a look at this year's new products and read what they have to offer.

-Think about your own particular problems on a crop-by-crop basis.Maybe you've had crop failures or poor yields from a certain variety.
+Maybe you've had crop failures or poor yields from a certain variety.
 Or perhaps you grow a crop well, but it's costing too much to weed or harvest to be profitable.
 You might want to extend the season of some of your crops.
 Or you might want to differentiate yourself at market by growing something a bit different.
 Perhaps it's time to try something you've never grown before.
 As you assess the past season's crops, make a list of what you would like to do better.

 Place at the top of the list those that seem to have the most potential to increase your profits.

-Finally, go back to the catalog and review product descriptions again,Keep an eye toward meeting the objectives you've established for next season.
+Keep an eye toward meeting the objectives you've established for next season.
 Analyze the cost versus the potential return, and decide which products to include in your budget.

 Trials run the gamut from rigorous research involving randomized replications to more casual observational trials grown in small test plots.
 Even the most simplistic trials can be time-consuming, so remember to take on only what you can handle.
 It's better to get a few valid results than to have more data than you can evaluate.

-Here are some of the factors to consider as you get set up for trialing new products:
+Here are some of the factors to consider as you get set up for trialing new products.

-First, identify your objective in trying a new variety.Would you like a variety that is earlier, a different color, a better yield?
+Would you like a variety that is earlier, a different color, a better yield?
 It's okay to have several objectives for a specific crop, but you should think clearly about this, and write down the advantages you hope to gain by growing something new.
 You need to be able to evaluate a new variety on the traits that will make it more profitable for you.

 It's important to have one familiar variety in a trial so you'll have a basis of comparison; if one of the new varieties fails, you will be able to determine whether it was because of weather or some other environmental problem, rather than the genetics of the new variety.

 Seed them on the same date; use the same potting mix in the greenhouse; plant them outside at the same time and in the same plot.
 Be consistent with all inputs and practices.
 Don't plant a trial variety at the edge of a field, where plants may experience different light, water, and nutrient availability.
 The "edge effect" is a well-known phenomenon among vegetable growers, and it can cause plants on the edge of a plot to do either better or worse than those at the interior.

 Plan to use tags in the field to identify varieties, but also draw a map detailing their locations in case the tags get lost.
 Keep careful records of planting dates, inputs, rainfall and irrigation, weather events, first harvest and last harvest, yield, and sales revenue.

-Scoring the Trial
+5 • Scoring the trial

 If you are thinking of growing something completely new, then you have no existing basis of comparison.
 In this case the best strategy is to read up on and choose several varieties, planting test rows of each.
 For example, if you are thinking of growing sunflowers to brighten your market stand, review our article, How to Choose Sunflower Varieties, take a look at our comparison charts for Tall Sunflower Varieties and Dwarf Sunflower Varieties, then select three or four varieties from the Brightest and Best Sunflowers to grow in a test plot.
 With luck, all of them will do well and you'll have plenty of flowers to take to market.
 But some may do noticeably better than others, and you will know to grow them again next season, possibly as the control group for another trial.

 By setting objectives, planning your trials, and following through with evaluations, you will find the new products that are going to help you be a better farmer.